oktadev/okta-blog/_source/_posts/2022-05-13-express-prisma-and-tailwindcss.md

 ## Create your Okta application

 Create a new directory for your application.
+Use the `cd` command to navigate to that folder.

 {% include setup/cli.md type="web" loginRedirectUri="http://localhost:3000/authorization-code/callback" %}